safe-global/safe-core-sdk/packages/safe-ethers-lib/README.md

 })
 ```

-Depending on if the `ethAdapter` instance is used to execute or read-only methods the `signerOrProvider` property can be a `Signer` or a `Provider`.
+Depending on whether the `ethAdapter` instance is used to sign/execute transactions or just call read-only methods, the `signerOrProvider` property can be a `Signer` or a `Provider`.

 ## <a name="license">License</a>